 CITY OF OVERLAND PARK - POSITION DESCRIPTION

-JOB SUMMARY STATEMENT: Responsible for the operation of the organization's access control, closed circuit television, IP cameras, structured cabling system, uninterruptible power system (UPS) and other electronic systems, both hardware and software.
+JOB SUMMARY STATEMENT: Responsible for the operation of the organization's security card access control system, closed circuit television (CCTV), IP cameras, structured cabling system, uninterruptible power system (UPS) and other electronic systems, both hardware and software.
 Supervises vendor staff performing activities within these systems.
 Routinely evaluates hardware and software in alignment with the organization's requirements.
 Completes minor cable installations.
 Typically performs training and consulting to others about the organization's special systems.
-Answers Help Desk phone calls as required.
+Responds to Help Desk tickets as required.

 DUTIES AND RESPONSIBILITIES:

-Operates the organization's access control, closed circuit television, IP Cameras, structured cabling system and UPS systems.
+Operates the organization's security access control system, closed circuit television (CCTV), IP Cameras, structured cabling system and UPS systems.
 Assists with paging and security systems, as needed.

 Assists in the development of bid documents.